 College life is a bit different from high school life.
-Here are some descriptions and tips from those in the know.
-Everyone at the University Libraries is here to help you succeed and hopefully make your life a little easier.
+Here are some descriptions and tips from those in the know!
+Everyone at the University Libraries is here to help you succeed and hopefully make your transition a little easier.
 If there's anything you need, please don't hesitate to get in touch with us using the information in the "Getting Help" box on the "Research Basics" tab in this guide.

 Find Ablah Library and other buildings on campus on this campus map.

 High school classes are welcome to come to campus and visits can be scheduled in cooperation with other departments to give students a complete campus experience.
 See the "Plan Your Visit" tab for more information.

 Ablah Library has a classroom available when you schedule a time for library instruction.
 While in the library, students will learn how to use University Libraries resources, be able to use restricted resources while on campus, and print or e-mail articles at no charge.
 Students will benefit from exploring college-level resources.

 Your students may checkout books as a class, if your school is in good standing with University Libraries.
 A form must be completed for group checkout permission.
 Conversely, students may checkout their own books as community users.
-See the Library Facilities tab in this library guide for details about borrowing books as a community user.
+See links in the box below for forms and policies.